justanothernoob4648/immersion/README.md

 2. `DeepgramFluxSTTService` streams transcripts into the pipeline.
 3. `TranscriptProcessor.user()` turns raw STT frames into structured messages.
 4. `ConversationCoach` injects system cues whenever the learner stalls so the LLM briefly reverts to the native language before resuming the target tongue.
-5. `LLMContextAggregatorPair.user()` maintains OpenAI-format context, seeding it with props built from the learner prompt.
+5. `LLMContextAggregatorPair.user()` maintains OpenAI-format context, seeding it with stimuli built from the learner prompt.
 6. `OpenAILLMService` (via OpenRouter) generates the assistant reply within the scenario.
 7. `ElevenLabsTTSService` vocalizes the response.
 8. `TavusVideoService` renders the avatar video stream that mouths the TTS audio.